-Only the description of the and > elements need to be updated in the DITA 2.0 specification.
+Only the description of the and elements need to be updated in the DITA 2.0 specification.
 See the "New Terminology" section for the proposed changes in wording.

-Renaming or refactoring an attribute

-Removing elements or attributes
+Renaming or refactoring an attribute N/A Removing elements or attributes N/A

-N/A

-N/A

-Processing impact

-Expected to be minimal.

-Overall usability Users will have a choice between using
+Processing impact Overall usability Expected to be minimal.
+Users will have a choice between using and vs. the and elements.

-and $\leq m > vs$. the $\leq b > and \leq i > elements$.
 There may be some confusion as to when to best use vs. and vs. , but this can be mitigated by providing numerous, relevant code examples in the specification for each element.

-Backwards compatibility

-Changing the meaning of an element or attribute in a way that would disallow existing usage?
+Backwards compatibility Changing the meaning of an element or attribute in a way that would disallow existing usage?
 As the and elements are not being removed, going forward DITA 2.0 users can continue to use these elements if they choose, opt to use and as their replacements, or to use both sets of elements in parallel.

-Migration plan

-Might any existing documents need to be migrated?
-Use of and is optional as and documentation teams that choose to do so.

-> are still present, so there is no need to update all instances of to , and to , though there will undoubtedly be some technical that of $\langle i \rangle$.
+Migration plan Might any existing documents need to be migrated?
+Use of and is optional as and are still present, so there is no need to update all instances of to , and to , though there will undoubtedly be some technical documentation teams that choose to do so.
 Might any existing processors or implementations need to change their expectations?

-Not in terms of expectations, though output processors (such as the DITA-OT) will need to accommodate the formatting of the two new elements, though for compatibility it is suggested that copies the default output behavior of , and that copies their choice.
+Not in terms of expectations, though output processors (such as the DITA-OT) will need to accommodate the formatting of the two new elements, though for compatibility it is suggested that copies the default output behavior of , and that copies that of .
 Might any existing specialization or constraint modules need to be migrated?
 Groups that have previously constrained out the highlighting domain, or who have specialized <ph> for creating equivalents for and , are likely to drop their modifications with this proposal.
-There may still be groups that choose to constrain out the highlighting domain despite the revised semantic descriptions for and >, but if so that would be
+There may still be groups that choose to constrain out the highlighting domain despite the revised semantic descriptions for and , but if so that would be their choice.</ph>